$0 Yukon — After-Divorce Life-Admin Checklist

 Cost: $15 for a replacement card or $50 for a full reissuance.

 Processing: You'll receive a temporary 90-day paper licence immediately.
-The permanent card arrives by mail in 4–10 days.
+The permanent card arrives by mail in about four weeks.

 Your updated driver's licence then becomes your primary photo ID for financial institutions, which you'll need for the next wave of updates — closing joint bank accounts, changing beneficiary designations, and transferring property titles.